 You may notice around 12-18 months, your little one will start fighting one of their naps or not being tired when it is nap time.
-This is when they will transition from two naps to one during the day and sleeping 12 hours at night.
+This is when they will transition from two to one nap during the day and sleeping 12 hours at night.

 18-24-month-olds will be down to napping once a day for a few hours and sleeping roughly 11 hours at night.

 2-3-year-olds can still nap once a day as long as their nighttime sleep doesn’t seem to be disrupted by it and sleeping 10-11 hours a night.

 Children this age will drop their daytime naps.
 So you might get one nap out of them, but day-to-day, it might be unpredictable.
 3-5-year-olds should be having 10-11 hours of nighttime sleep a day.

 No naps for these guys.
 And about 11 hours of sleep a night.